Dear Debt Adviser,

 - If you are, negotiate a deal you can afford.

 That being said, in the vast majority of states, you would not be responsible for the debt.
 However, if you live in a community property state, the collector may still have some recourse.
 Under community property rule, a debt incurred by either party during a marriage is considered to be a joint debt.
 If you live in Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Puerto Rico, Texas, Washington or Wisconsin, you may be liable for the debt personally.
 If you live in Alaska, community property is optional.

-You might be contacted by an attorney regarding the debt once you tell the collector to stop communicating with you.
-Should you be contacted, you will just need to go through the same procedure.
-Send the attorney a copy of your husband's death certificate and explain that there are no funds or assets in the estate to satisfy the creditor.
+You may be contacted by an attorney regarding the debt once you tell the collector to stop communicating with you.
+Should you be contacted, you will just need to go through the same process.
+Send the attorney a copy of your husband’s death certificate and explain that there are no funds or assets in the estate to satisfy the creditor.